Wednesday, July 22, 2015

 July 22, 2015

-Sending my sons to practice their first ever attempt at baseball was easy at first.
-They first discovered baseball when they saw other kids playing on a near by baseball field.
+Sending my sons to practice their first-ever attempt at baseball was easy at first.
+They first discovered baseball when they saw other kids playing on a baseball field nearby.

-Are you sure guys you want to play baseball?
-By the time we sign up for it and buy equipment it’ll probably cost about $240.00.
+Are you sure, guys, you want to play baseball?
+When we sign up for it and buy equipment, it will cost about $240.00.

 "What is money, dad?

 Money is what I just paid to purchase that ice cream.
-That money will now now go to sliding pants and a groin cup and less money for ice cream.
+That money will now go to sliding pants and a groin cup, and less money will go to ice cream.

 Nope